Skip to main contentSkip to navigation

 Imaging and File Verification

-With the translator rebuilt, the drive presents its full capacity and file system.
-We image the entire drive sector-by-sector to a known-good destination before parsing the file system.
+When the controller is functional (after board repair), we image the entire drive sector-by-sector to a known-good destination before parsing the file system.
 Files are verified against the original directory structure and transferred to your choice of return media.
 The original SSD is never written to during this process.

 Why Chip-Off Recovery Does Not Work on the SA510